 Wondering where to hike in Singapore?
 Or wonder if there are even hiking trails in Singapore?
 Well the answer is yes.
 Absolutely yes!
 In fact, there are many walking trails around the city and many of them are really easy.

 Even though Singapore is not known for outdoor activities or things to do in nature, but there are plenty of things to do outside of the urban areas.
 The city itself is relatively flat but there are amazing places to hike in Singapore.

-I spent many months in Singapore exploring the urban areas.
+I spent many months in Singapore exploring the city centre.
 But on my last trip, I ventured out to find some of the best hiking trails in Singapore.
 Keep reading and I’ll show you exactly how you can spend part of your trip visiting some of the best hikes in Singapore.

-Before you try one of these Singapore hiking routes, take a look at my Singapore Solo Travel Guide and get an overview of the city first.
+Before you start trekking in Singapore, take a look at my Singapore Solo Travel Guide and get an overview of the city first.
 I included a lot of travel information, including how to get around Singapore, where to stay in Singapore and suggestions on what to see in the city.